 If you love the sense of nature, and hungry to explore the famous Vietnamese Southwest culture of generosity and friendliness, you are definitely looking for an adventurous journey to Mekong Delta.

-Mekong Delta was inhabited by the Khmer krom, or so called “downstream Khmer” sparsely.
-The area was under Cambodian sway until the end of 17th century.
+Mekong Delta was inhabited by the Khmer Krom, or so-called “downstream Khmer” sparsely.
+The area was under Cambodian sway until the end of the 17th century.

-Afterwards, Viet Nguyen lords took the place over in the 18th century.
-In 1860s, Mekong Delta was under the French colonial like other Vietnam regions.
-The place was the valuable cover for Viet Minh resistance fighters as well as Viet Cong, who fought against the French’s and American’s defoliants.
+Afterward, Viet Nguyen lords took the place over in the 18th century.
+In the 1860s, Mekong Delta was under the French colonial like other Vietnam regions.
+The place was the valuable cover for Viet Minh resistance fighters as well as Viet Cong, who fought against the French and American defoliants.

-Cai Be Floating Village: Being a charming small rural town in Mekong Delta, Cai Be is the land of floating market, tropical fruit farming, traditional crafts, and even historical attractions.
+- Cai Be Floating Village: Being a charming small rural town in Mekong Delta, Cai Be is the land of floating markets, tropical fruit farming, traditional crafts, and even historical attractions.
 Tourists from all over the world refer to Cai Be floating market when it comes to an enjoyable southwest cultural experience tour.
 As one of the most popular floating markets in Vietnam, Cai Be is located only a few from Can Tho city center.
 Start your floating tour early in the morning to view the most dynamic and colorful rural daily life.
-Many travelers and locals suggest to explore the spot with a local guide on a small wooden boat or sampan.
-You are welcomed to taste the fresh fruits vendors offer with very little price.
+Many travelers and locals suggest exploring the spot with a local guide on a small wooden boat or sampan.
+You are welcomed to taste the fresh fruits vendors offer at very little price.

 Mekong Floating Market

-Cai Rang Floating Market: Having been recognized as National Intangible Cultural Heritage Site by The Ministry of Culture, Sports and Tourisms.
-Cai Rang floating market is one the largest whole sale floating market in Mekong Delta.
-Therefore, you can enjoy more colorful dozens of goods from variety of fruits, vegetables, to cosmetics, clothes, mobile cards, gasoline...
-As long as it is commonly sold on land market, Cai Rang floating market offers the same variety.
+- Cai Rang Floating Market: Having been recognized as a National Intangible Cultural Heritage Site by The Ministry of Culture, Sports and Tourism.
+Cai Rang floating market is one of the largest wholesale floating markets in the Mekong Delta.
+Therefore, you can enjoy more colorful dozens of goods from a variety of fruits, vegetables, to cosmetics, clothes, mobile cards, gasoline...
+As long as it is commonly sold on the land market, Cai Rang Floating market offers the same variety.

 Similar to the rest regions of the Southern of Vietnam, there are only 2 main seasons in Mekong Delta: the dry one and the rainy one.
-Travelers are definitely recommended to visit the land in dry season, during December to May, which offers sunny weather with comfortable temperature.
+Travelers are definitely recommended to visit the land in the dry season, from December to May, which offers sunny weather with a comfortable temperature.

-If you are coming to Mekong Delta from Saigon, you can take tour buses to travel at most convenience with affordable cost.
-There are many transporting service to Mekong Delta cities, which are mostly located in Ho Chi Minh’s Western bus station.
-You may prefer to Phuong Trang, and Thanh Buoi as these brands are recommended by Vietnamese thanks to good service.
+If you are coming to Mekong Delta from Saigon, you can take tour buses to travel at the most convenient at an affordable cost.
+There are many transporting services to Mekong Delta cities, which are mostly located in Ho Chi Minh’s Western bus station.
+You may prefer Phuong Trang, and Thanh Buoi as these brands are recommended by Vietnamese thanks to good service.

-Otherwise, there are many Mekong Delta cruises which can provide tourists with good service, comfortable full packaged journey, and interesting activities with friendly local tour guides.
+Otherwise, there are many Mekong Delta cruises that can provide tourists with good service, a comfortable full packaged journey, and interesting activities with friendly local tour guides.